Upcoming Election Dates & Registration Deadlines

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.

-Louisiana statutes require you to be registered 30 days prior to an election (20 days if registering online) to be eligible to vote in that particular election.
+You to be registered 30 days prior to an election (20 days if registering online) to be eligible to vote in that particular election.

 You can now register to vote online!
 If you submit your application online you must have a Louisiana driver's license or Louisiana special ID card number to complete the process.
 You will also need to enter the last four digits of your social security number on the form.